project-robius/robius/crates/authentication/README.md

 As long as your packaging tool provides the capability to automatically install *.policy files under /usr/share/polkit-1/actions/.

+This document provides example for when you are using `cargo-packager`.

 See the example below for use `cargo-packager`.

 #### Use `cargo-packager`